-Here’s the good news for all home sellers and buyers: existing-home sales inched up 1.3% in August, which is the all-time high since nearly a year and a half ago.
-The housing market keeps looking good ever since.
+Here’s the good news for all home sellers: existing-home sales inched up 1.3% in August, which is the all-time high since nearly a year and a half ago.
+The housing market has only looked better ever since.

 According to the National Association of Realtors® (NAR), the increase in the previously owned U.S. homes sales marked two consecutive months of growth.
 “Total existing-home sales completed transactions that include single-family homes, townhomes, condominiums, and co-ops, rose 1.3% from July to a seasonally adjusted annual rate of 5.49 million in August.
 Overall sales are up 2.6% from a year ago (5.35 million in August 2018).”